 Guidefi recently launched the Guidefi Academy which includes bitcoin and cryptocurrency investing courses.

 Charlene is a Bitcoin advisor and consultant who focuses on helping small businesses and non-profit organizations integrate Bitcoin into their overall business strategy.
 She has served as a Blockchain & Cryptocurrency Technical advisor for Georgian College and is sought-after economic empowerment, financial inclusion, and Bitcoin speaker.
 Charlene is deeply passionate about the global and human rights use case of Bitcoin across Africa.
-She is the co-host and creator of Bitcoin In Nigeria, a monthly Twitterspaces discussion series on the impact of Bitcoin in Nigeria.
+She is the co-host and creator of Bitcoin In Nigeria Podcast, a monthly podcast on the impact of Bitcoin in Nigeria.

 Charlene studied Electrical Engineering at the University of Virginia and has a Masters In Business Administration from the Fuqua School of Business at Duke University.
 In her spare time, she enjoys running, strength training, and salsa dancing.
-She lives in Washington, DC with her husband, seven-year-old son Ayo, and 18-month-old daughter Folasade.
+She lives in Washington, DC with her husband, eight-year-old son Ayo, and 2 year-old daughter Folasade (Sade).